tataratat/releso/examples/README.md

 Examples
 ========

 This folder is a placeholder for examples for this Framework.
-Due to size considerations the content of this folder was moved to a seperate repository in the same group with the name ```Èxamples```
+Due to size considerations the content of this folder was moved to a separate repository in the same group with the name ```Examples```